sabio-engineering/cookbook-dvelp/guides/code-management/git.md

 ## Request a Review

+Before merging, code should be reviewed by another member of the development team.
+This is where we conduct a systematic evaluation of our source code before it is deployed to reduce risk and remove a single individual being a point of failure.

+Every member of the development team should ask for their code to be reviewed for the following reasons:

+* Make sure we’re following best practice as a development team
+* Error detection
+* Vulnerability identification
+* Share learnings and techniques within the team

+We should always have our code reviewed before deployment.
+Exceptions should be rare but may be made in circumstances where the change is only trivial (e.g. copy change), or a hot-fix is required and no one else is available to do the review.
+In these scenarios the code should still be reviewed as soon as possible.

 If you've created more than one commit, use interactive rebase to squash them into cohesive commits with good messages:

     git rebase -i origin/master